SofSanUrb/react-Phone-Catalog/README.md

 - API key
 - API Secret

 3 - These 3 elements are unique to you and will need them to use cloudinary.
-You will need to add them to your .env file (server side):
+You will need to add them to your .env file:
 ````
 CLOUD_NAME=your-cloudinary-name
 CLOUD_API_KEY=your-cloudinary-key
 CLOUD_API_SECRET=your-cloudinary-secret
 ````
 ## 💯 Improvements
-- I would rather use one repository for the client side and one repository for the server side due to security reasons.
+-  Good practice use one repository for the client side and one separate repository for the server side.
 - Apply Testing
 - Protect the Database from non logged-in users with authentication feature